Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Conclusion

 \section{Conclusion}

-Our proposed MACT is an innovative multi-agent collaboration framework with a test-time scaling strategy for visual document understanding and question answering.
-Comprising four collaborative agents, this framework achieves effective functional role division through synergistic collaboration.
+Our proposed MACT is an innovative multi-agent collaboration framework with adaptive test-time scaling strategy for visual document understanding and reasoning, shifting the monolithic scaling into procedural scaling.
+It comprises four collaborative agents that deconstructs the workflow of document analysis, achieving effective role division and collaboration.
 Notably, the judgment agent strategy outperforms existing self-correction mechanisms while requiring fewer corrections.
-Additionally, mixed reward modeling and agent-wise hybrid scaling are particularly well-suited for multi-agent systems, as they strike a balance between agent-specific capabilities and collaborative efficiency.
-Extensive comparative experiments and supplementary analysis validate the superiority and effectiveness of our MACT.
-Furthermore, this work constitutes a meaningful exploration of multi-agent frameworks and test-time scaling strategies, underscoring promising directions for future research.
+Additionally, agent-wise adaptive test-time scaling and mixed reward modeling further reduce the cognitive overload adaptively.
+Extensive comparative experiments and supplementary analysis validate the superiority of our MACT.
+This procedural paradigm constitutes a meaningful exploration of multi-agent frameworks and adaptive test-time scaling strategies for document-based scenarios and tasks. {